 What vaccines still contain thimerosal?

 Some of the influenza vaccines are produced in multi-dose vials, and therefore contain thimerosal.
-The single-dose vials and the live attenuated flumist nasal spray do not contain thimerosal.
+You can always ask for a thimerosal-free flu vaccine.

 Several other vaccines do contain thimerosal.
-For a complete list of the vaccines containing thimerosal, check out the FDA’s webpage, here.
+For a complete list of the vaccines containing thimerosal: HERE.

 *Note: Vaccines that are considered trace-thimerosal-containing formulations have 1 microgram or less of mercury per dose.
 Full thimerosal vaccines have around 25 micrograms per dose, with the exception of inactivated influenza vaccine.